renuka268/renuka268.github.io/_pages/cv.md

 Invited Talks
 ---
   * Presented a talk on “Weighing centers of nearby galaxies” at Indian Institute of Astrophysics in December 2019.
-  * Presented a talk on “Detection of enhanced central mass-to-light ratios in low-mass early-type galaxies: Evidence for black holes?” at Max Planck Institut fur Astronomie, in May 2018.
+  * Presented a talk on “Detection of enhanced central mass-to-light ratios in low-mass early-type galaxies: Evidence for black holes?” at Max Planck Institüt für Astronomie, in May 2018.

 Service and leadership